-Management Proposals (Advisory Vote to Approve Our Executive Compensation and Ratification of Ernst & Young LLP) and Stockholder Proposal.
-The approval of the advisory vote to approve our executive compensation, the ratification of the selection of Ernst & Young LLP, and the stockholder proposal requires the affirmative votes of the holders of a majority of the shares present or represented by proxy at the Annual Meeting and entitled to vote on the matter.
+Management Proposals (Advisory Vote to Approve Our Executive Compensation and Ratification of Ernst & Young LLP).
+The approval of the advisory vote to approve our executive compensation and the ratification of the selection of Ernst & Young LLP requires the affirmative votes of the holders of a majority of the shares present or represented by proxy at the Annual Meeting and entitled to vote on the matter.
 Abstentions will have the same effect as votes "against" each proposal.

 Because brokers have discretionary authority to vote on the ratification of the selection of Ernst & Young LLP, we do not expect any broker non-votes in connection with the ratification.
-Brokers do not have discretionary authority to vote on the advisory vote to approve our executive compensation or the stockholder proposal.
-Broker non-votes, therefore, will have no effect on the advisory votes to approve our executive compensation or the stockholder proposal as brokers are not entitled to vote on such proposals in the absence of voting instructions from the beneficial owner.
+Brokers do not have discretionary authority to vote on the advisory vote to approve our executive compensation.
+Broker non-votes, therefore, will have no effect on the advisory votes to approve our executive compensation as brokers are not entitled to vote on such proposal in the absence of voting instructions from the beneficial owner.